-I hear families both struggling and thriving with teaching kids at-home.
-Our new normal has changed a lot of typical rules: screen-time restrictions have been largely lifted and parents are using an age-old technique more than ever…
+Jul 2, 2020 I hear about families that both struggle and thrive with teaching kids at-home.
+Our new normal has changed a lot of typical rules: screen-time restrictions have been largely lifted and parents are using an age-old technique more than ever.

 “Mommy has an important call for 1 hour, ok, so you can play on your iPad if you can stay out of the room, deal?”

-Later, researchers found that there wasn’t actually a statistically significant difference in effort on day 2 vs. day 3.
-Additionally, researchers uncovered that the students already enjoyed playing the game – they already had intrinsic motivation – so rewards were unnecessary.
+Later, researchers didn’t actually find a statistically significant difference in effort on day 2 vs. day 3.
+Additionally, researchers uncovered that the students already enjoyed playing the game – they already had the intrinsic motivation – so rewards were unnecessary.
 Why would you reward kids if they already enjoyed doing the task?

 Reward Kids for Doing Things They Don’t Want to Do Naturally